wustl-oncology/cloud-workflows/docs/tutorial.md

 # Submitting a Workflow from Scratch

-This tutorial aims to walk through the complete steps of taking an existing workflow (e.g. the CWL and a set of YML inputs) and submit that workflow on the remote GCS server.
+This tutorial aims to walk through the complete steps of taking an existing workflow (e.g. the WDL and a set of YML inputs) and submit that workflow on the remote GCS server.

 Prerequisites:
-1. Acquire original workflow CWL and inputs for cluster
+1. Acquire workflow definition WDL and inputs YAML for cluster
-1. Acquire pre-converted WDL equivalent to your CWL from analysis-wdls
 1. Write access to your labs GCS bucket
 1. gcloud installed and configured locally